Shoulder Joint Anatomy

 The movements and muscles producing them, with their nerve supply.

-Shoulder Joint (Glenohumeral Joint) Applied anatomy
+Shoulder Joint (Glenohumeral Joint) Applied Anatomy

-Dislocation of shoulder joint
+Dislocation of the shoulder joint

-- The shoulder joint is the most commonly dislocated joint in the body due to (i) disproportionate size of articular surfaces – head of humerus and glenoid cavity of the scapula (the head of humerus is much larger to fit properly into smaller glenoid cavity of scapula [4:1 ratio]) and (ii) laxity of joint capsule.
+- The shoulder joint is the most commonly dislocated in the body due to (i) disproportionate size of articular surfaces – head of humerus and glenoid cavity of the scapula (the head of humerus is much larger to fit properly into the smaller glenoid cavity of the scapula [4:1 ratio]) and (ii) laxity of joint capsule.

 - Dislocation most commonly occurs inferiorly because the joint is least supported below.